 Measuring Damages for Pain and Suffering

 Damages for pain and suffering are difficult to measure and vary widely because the experience of pain and suffering is so subjective and courts often give juries very little guidance for deciding how much to award the injured.
 However, attorneys and juries sometimes use relevant factors to assign value to these kinds of damages.

 Examples of Factors Used to Determining Damages for Pain and Suffering

 To arrive at a dollar value for pain and suffering, some attorneys also use a "multiplier method" where the attorney multiplies the economic damages by a cPAIertain number, usually between one and five.
 For example, if the injured suffered $100,000 in lost wages, an attorney might argue that the plaintiff should be awarded three times that amount ($300,000) for pain and suffering.

 While some states impose their own limits on these types of awards, Illinois' Supreme Court has ruled caps on damages for pain at suffering are unconstitutional.
 However, the state does cap claims against itself at $100,000, except for injuries involving state-owned vehicles.
 Furthermore, the state's "modified comparative negligence" rule bars any recovery if the plaintiff was more than 50% responsible for causing the injury.
 Where recovery isn't barred, any damages are diminished in proportion to the amount of fault attributable to the plaintiff.

-It is inherently difficult to measure damages for pain and suffering since the circumstances of each injured person are so unique.
-And with virtually no cap on damages in Illinois, there is a lot at stake.
-Learn more and evaluate the strength of your claim by receiving a free claim evaluation from an experienced attorney, familiar with pain and suffering damages in Illinois.
+It's inherently difficult to measure damages for pain and suffering since the circumstances of each injured person are so unique.
+And with virtually no cap on damages in Illinois, there's a lot at stake.
+Learn more and evaluate the strength of your claim by speaking with an experienced injury attorney, familiar with pain and suffering damages in Illinois.